 Our campaign work

 We're working closely with Citizens UK and partner organisations to call for funded school counselling provision across schools and colleges in England.
-We're part of a national campaign group, led by Citizens UK, to influence party manifestos in the run up to the next general election.
+We're part of a national campaign group, led by Citizens UK, and influenced party manifestos in the run up to the general election.
+We now are focusing on next steps.
 Key education unions are supportive of this campaign and form part of our wider networks to influence change.

 School counselling survey